GNU Image Manipulation Program plugin¶

 If you use an image editor like the GNU Image Manipulation Program you can use Kotyle directly with a plugin to:

 save the corresponding vector path of the vessel profile as GeoJSON data for further processing

-The GIMP is a is a freely distributed piece of software for image retouching and manipulation, available for all operating systems.
+The GNU Image Manipulation Program is a freely distributed program for image retouching and manipulation, available for all operating systems.